wiebebuis/atv_pcc_jazz/content/II-V-I.md

-Comparable to the complete cadence IV-V-I in classical harmony.
+Comparable to the complete cadence with a S, D and T in classical harmony.